capjan/SyntaxBox/Readme.txt

 2001: Roger Alsing started to write the first version of SyntaxBox as
       properitary user control for his company named Compona.
 2005: Project wents open source due to lack of time.
-2010: Last update at the project home on Google Code (maybe again lack of time).
+2010: Last update at the project home on Google Code (again lack of time?).
-2013: Adopted Syntaxbox and started this fork.
+2013: Adopted SyntaxBox and started this fork.

 SyntaxBox (Origin)
 ------------------